hMsats/electrum-personal-server-des/README.md

 This version can be used with a Trezor hardware wallet connected to Electrum, connected to EPS connected to your full Bitcoin node with a descriptor wallet.

 Note that if the Trezor, Electrum and EPS use zpubs (BIP84 bc1... addresses), the descriptor wallet needs xpubs.
-Therefore the zpub in Electrum (Wallet -> Information) needs to be converted to a xpub using "xpub-converter" (which also gives the "fingerprint") and read into the full node wallet like this:
+Therefore the zpub in Electrum (Wallet -> Information) needs to be converted to a xpub using "xpub-converter" (which also gives the "fingerprint") and read into the full node descriptor wallet like this:

 ```
 bitcoin-cli importdescriptors '[{